Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 DEVELOPMENT

 The sound of the elevator moving can be heard through, out the castle.
-Characters who-are. trapped or asleep in the elevator compartment.are easy prey for Strahd, who can reach them by way of the trapdoor in area K47
+Characters who-are. trapped or asleep in the elevator compartment.are easy prey for [[Strahd]], who can reach them by way of the trapdoor in area K47

 K62.
 SERVANTS' HALL
 _____